 Culinary Arts Schools in Mississippi

-As a degree choice, Culinary Arts is the 11th most popular major in the state.
+A Culinary Arts major is the 11th most popular major in this state.

 In Mississippi, a culinary arts major is more popular with women than with men.